SchoolHeroes/school-heroes-backend/README.md

 ```bash
 git clone https://github.com/SchoolHeroes/school-heroes-backend
 ```
-2. Move to folder school-heroes-backend
+2. Go to folder school-heroes-backend
 3. Create file .env in root folder app and fill it with example from .env.example

 ### Links